 If I were to do a movie of where the wild things are, it would be dark.
-When the forest grows in his room, it’s a creepy scene: the paint bubbles up, discolors, and starts to peel; the strands of shag carpet turns into centipedes that burrow into the floor, which rots away into the detrius of the forest floor.
+When the forest grows in his room, it’s a creepy scene: the paint bubbles up, discolors, and starts to peel; the shag carpet turns into centipedes that burrow into the floor, which rots away into the detritus of the forest floor.
 The forest itself is dark and malicious.
 Max’s wolf suit becomes real wolf skins, with a bare wolf skull for a helmet.
 He’s both exhilarated and scared of his new power; he runs, and finds that he’s supernaturally fast, like a wolf.
 His fingernails are sharp and hard, like claws, and he leaves gashes in the trees as he runs by.

 Once Max gets past the water thing, he lands on the beach–perhaps barely surviving the storm and avoiding rocks.
 Bedraggled, soaked, and exhausted, he moves from the wind-lashed shore for what seems to be shelter in the forest.
 Then he hears the wild things and gets a glimpse of the terrible yellow eyes.
 The dog-like thing with a horn on its nose would look something like this:

 He’s chased back to the beach when he remembers his powers, turns, and his eyes burst into a bright yellow flame; he flashes his eyes quickly at each of the attacking Wild Things, and a shock wave knocks each one back.
 Then returning to the dog-like one, he stares it down and the Thing writhes in pain, yelping; the others begin to comprehend the extent of his power.
 He finally quenches his eye magic, and the dog lies panting, trying to recover its strength.